Price: Very Expensive

 Liquor: Full service bar. extensive wine list, specialty cocktails.
 Bar scene is vibrant.

 Restaurant Nicholas is a destination restaurant and one of the top restaurants in New Jersey.
-Located in Red Bank, the restaurant is situated near the Navesink River in Middletown, NJ.
+Located in Red Bank on the border with Middletown, the restaurant is situated near the Navesink River..

 The upscale, elegant atmosphere offers the perfect setting for a fine dining meal of gourmet caliber.
 A great place to celebrate a special occasion or a special date.